Article

 1 Leadership and accountability

-Leadership needs to take both demonstrable and personal accountability for your new culture.
-This involves communicating regularly and - crucially - as an ongoing part of how leaders speak to employees.
+Leadership needs to take both demonstrable and personal accountability for your desired culture.
+This involves communicating regularly and - crucially - as an ongoing part of how leaders engage with employees.

-Leaders should act as role models for the required behaviours and recognise these in others.
+Leaders should act as role models with the required behaviours, recognise these in others and ensure consistent messaging across the organisation.

 2 Setting objectives